Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/generating-storing-ecdsa-keys.md

      -out /tmp/signature.sha256 /tmp/challenge.out
    ```

-1. To encode the signature in Base64 format, use the `openssl` tool.
+1. To encode the signature in Base64 format, run the `openssl` tool.
 For example:

    ```bash
    openssl base64 \